rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ### Wow.. those were so cool!
 Can I recover a new virtual machine from that recovery point that I just created?

 Each of the recovery points regardless of the location of store (array snapshot, On-Premises Protection-Store, or HPE Cloud Protection-Store) can be recovered using of GreenLake API: **POST /backup-recovery/v1beta1/virtual-machines/:id/restore.** This API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
 In this blog post, I planned a demo of the steps to recover the virtual machine from a copy that had existed in the HPE Cloud Protection Store into the VMware cluster where the Protection Storage Gateway is hosted (recover as a new virtual machine).

-API used for this: **GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo**
+API used for this:
+**GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo**

 ![API to discover backup for recovery of VM](/img/api-to-discover-vm-for-recovery.png)

 2. Obtain the Cloud Recovery Protection Id from the for the cloud protection recovery from the virtual machine using the GreenLake API GET /backup-recovery/v1beta1/virtual-machines/:id/backups given the virtual machine id.
 Copy the “{{backupId}}” from the response body from the below figure.
-   API used for this: **GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id**
+API used for this:
+**GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id**

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)

 3. Obtain the **datastore id** and the **cluster id** from the datastore that accommodate the datastore type that this VM can be restored, which is VMFS.
 In this hypervisor, I am using the datastore with the name “0-BRS-VMFS-Test3” and enter that as the filter into GreenLake API GET /virtualization/v1beta1/datastores.
-The API for this: **GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id**
+The API for this:
+**GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id**

 ![API to obtain the cluster and datastore Ids](/img/api-obtain-cluster-and-datastore.png)

 4. To obtain the hypervisor Network Id that is required to recover the recovery point into a new virtual machine, I have to discover the hypervisor id.
 The API used for this:

-> **GET /virtualization/v1beta1/hypervisor-managers?select=name,id,state,status,dataOrchestratorInfo,services,hypervisorManagerType,releaseVersion&filter=state eq "OK" and status eq "OK" and name eq "vCenter Name"**
+**GET /virtualization/v1beta1/hypervisor-managers?select=name,id,state,status,dataOrchestratorInfo,services,hypervisorManagerType,releaseVersion&filter=state eq "OK" and status eq "OK" and name eq "vCenter Name"**

 ![API to get hypervisorId](/img/api-obtain-hypervisor-id.png)

 5. To set the virtual machine network to the correct network port group, I glanced into the existing virtual machine '0-Linux-Demo-V02', discovered the network port group “Mgmt-DPortGroup”, and obtained the network id.
-Currently, this API was not available yet as part of the March 2024 release, but this API surely will be available in near future.
+Currently, this API was not documented yet as part of the March 2024 release, but this API surely will be available in near future.
 From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this API:

-> **GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'**
+**GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'**

 ![](/img/api-to-get-the-network-id.png)

 4. After I obtained the parameters that were required to build the request body to recover a cloud recovery point from “0-Linux-Demo-VM02’, I constructed the JSON request body as shown in the below figure.
 To restore the recovery points into a new virtual machine, the restoreType key of the request body JSON structure was set to “ALTERNATE” as shown in the below figure.
 I also provided the new virtual machine name after the recovery, “0-Linux-Demo-VN02-2-05-04-2024_05:48_PM”.
-The API used for this: **POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore**
+The API used for this:
+**POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore**

 ![API to recover a cloud protection copy from a VM](/img/api-restoring-a-cloud-protection-recovery-point.png)

 5. To validate that the recovery was completed, and I tracked the progress from the response using the async-operations API as shown below.
-The API used for this: **GET /data-services/v1beta1/async-operations/:id?select=associatedResources,createdAt,endedAt,error,displayName,healthStatus,id,customerId,progressPercent,name,type,state**
+The API used for this:
+**GET /data-services/v1beta1/async-operations/:id?select=associatedResources,createdAt,endedAt,error,displayName,healthStatus,id,customerId,progressPercent,name,type,state**

 ![Task Id confirming the completion of the recovery](/img/task-display-recovery-is-completed.png)